iWinston/typeorm-plus/docs/using-ormconfig.md

 ## Overriding options defined in ormconfig

-Sometimes you want to override values defined in your ormconfig file, or you might to append some TypeScript / JavaScript logic to your configuration.
+Sometimes you want to override values defined in your ormconfig file, or you might want to append some TypeScript / JavaScript logic to your configuration.

 In such cases you can load options from ormconfig and get `ConnectionOptions` built, then you can do whatever you want with those options, before passing them to `createConnection` function: